enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * For TLS 1.3 this is specified in {{!RFC8446, Section 7.5}}
 * For TLS 1.2 this is specified in {{!RFC5705}}

-Endpoints MAY support TLS 1.2 using {{!RFC5705}}, but if they do they MUST use an extended master secret ({{!RFC7627}}).
+Endpoints MAY support TLS 1.2 using {{!RFC5705}}, but if they do they MUST only use this extension when the extended master secret ({{!RFC7627}}) extension is also used.
 Endpoints MUST NOT use this protocol for versions of TLS prior to 1.2.

 The request and response keys are constructed for a connection with: